 Are you registered to vote?
 Some of you may know the answer; others won't.
 First off, see if you're on the register of electors here.
 If you're registered, great.
 If not, don't worry!
 We'll guide you through it.

-This year's referendum on same-sex marraige is on 22nd May.
-The deadline to register to vote for this is May 6th 2015.
+This year's referendums on same-sex marriage and the presidential age are being held on 22nd May.
+The deadline to register to vote for this is May 5th 2015.
+Find out more about the referendums here.

 The annual electoral register deadline is in November each year for all new voters and those looking to change their details.